skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of Mordan.
 His power is growing.
 His grave walkers are abroad, hiding, throughout my lands.
 They are becoming stronger. "

-Thu'fir asks, "This emissary... is it Noreeno?"
+Thu'fir asks, "This emissary… is it Noreeno?"

 The Queen seems to approve.
 "You are very wise.
 It is your old employer, and my former servant, the traitorous Noreeno.
 He failed his